Our Standards for Rubrics

 Key characteristics of rubrics:

-- Provides common language that serves as basis for teaching and responding to student work
+Provides common language that serves as a basis for teaching and responding to student work

-- Provides students a consistent guide that focuses their skill and knowledge development over time
+Provides students with a consistent guide that focuses their skill and knowledge development over time

 Characteristics of Rubrics You Can Use with The Graide Network